 Steps for a successful Proxmox VE 9 upgrade

 Proxmox VE 9 brings newer kernels, updated QEMU/KVM, and refreshed management components.
-That helps with newer guest OSes and features, but it also nudges hardware requirements.
-I focus on the upgrade path and what to check on older boxes.
-The key point is this: the platform is a rolling set of Debian packages.
-The upgrade is package-driven, not a single binary installer.
-Expect kernel, storage and network driver changes.
-Plan for a reboot and have fallbacks.
+That helps with newer guest OSes and features, but it also shifts hardware requirements a bit.
+On older boxes, I start with the upgrade path and check what needs attention first.
+Proxmox is still a rolling set of Debian packages, so this is a package-driven change, not a single installer.
+Expect kernel, storage, and network driver changes.
+Plan for a reboot and have fallbacks ready.

 Useful checks: